 In this course you will learn the basics of C++, along with a variety of basic algorithms and a few data structures.

-A lot of students did consider this course to be one of the harder ones as our midterm was similar to that of ECE105 (Classical Mechanics).
-Both averaged around a 60 but I believe from a pure content standpoint, ECE150 is much easier.
+A lot of students did consider this course to be one of the more difficult ones, as our midterm was similar to that of ECE105 (Classical Mechanics).
+Both averaged around a 60, but I believe from a pure content standpoint, ECE150 is much easier.
 If you have any programming experience this course is a breeze and you won't be doing much studying for it.

 Taking a step back I think the low grades are partly due to overconfidence in a lot of students.
 The content seems easy and it is, but being able to apply it trips a lot of people up and probably led to this.